DIYgod/RSSHub/SECURITY.md

 ## Supported Version

-Latest commits in master branch
+Latest commits in the master branch

 ## Reporting a Vulnerability